1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 **RVS51.xxx**
 The RVS51 is the 'bigger' type of controller which is used in heatpumps.
+It offers BSB and LPB and seems to be pretty identical to the RVS63 (at least judging by the look of it).

+---

+**RVS61.xxx**
-It offers BSB and LPB and seems to be pretty identical (at least from the outside view) to the RVS63.
+The RVS61 is the 'bigger' type of controller which is used in heatpumps.
+It offers BSB and LPB and seems to be pretty identical to the RVS63 (at least judging by the look of it).

 ---